Amitriptyline is FDA approved medication to treat depression in adults.

 While a patient is on amitriptyline, one should monitor for an increase in suicidality and unusual behavior changes, especially during the first 1 to 2 months of starting medication or during periods of dosage adjustment.

-Amitriptyline toxicity is measurable by a level of over 5mg/kg.
+Amitriptyline toxicity is measurable by a dose of over 5 mg/kg.
 The clinical features of amitriptyline toxicity include:

 1. Neurological symptoms include sedation, seizure, coma.